14 Jan 2016

 As big business slowly awoke to the realities of the digital age, internet users worldwide became accustomed to the steady influx of promotional materials, scams, and advertisements.
 Governments relaxed in their endeavor to regulate this growing industry, and online marketing became a cornerstone of the marketing industry.

 The Age of the Spam had begun in earnest.

-Today, Internet spam continues to follow the trends of the billions of Webizens worldwide, and has made the jump from email inboxes to social media platforms and video sharing websites.
+Today, internet spam continues to follow the trends of the billions of consumers worldwide, and has made the jump from email inboxes to social media platforms and video sharing websites.